milanvarady/Menu-System/docs/source/menu/usage.rst

     "Resume",   new ScriptRunner(resumeGame)]

  .. warning::
-    The second button is added to the end of an existing array and it isn't in a separate array!
+    The second button is added to the end of an existing button array and it isn't in a separate array!

 To change presets use the :code:`menuSetPreset()` function.
-Give it the preset number from :code:`0` to the number of presets you have.
+Give it the preset number from :code:`0` to the :code:`number of presets - 1`.

 You can also use an enumerator for this purpose.
 There is one by default at the bottom of the **Menu array** region.
 Feel free to add your presets to it.